 - Refinished cabinet surfaces are usually very beautiful at first, but often chip or scratch easily, and can crack or discolor within a few weeks or months of exposure to heat and moisture.

-- Refinishing all of the cabinets again is typically the only solution to repair medium to large cracked or peeling areas, as re-painted or re-stained areas can stand out as flat, bright, overly clean or glossy patches against the rest of a finish aged by light exposure and heat.
+- Refinishing all of the cabinets again is typically the only solution to repair medium to large cracked or peeling areas, as re-painted or re-stained areas can stand out as flat, bright, overly clean, or glossy patches against the rest of a finish aged by light exposure and heat.

 - Refinishing processes often damage wood surfaces.
-Stripping and sanding removes a thin top layer of wood, as well as softens the wood.
+Stripping and sanding remove a thin top layer of wood, as well as softens the wood.
 With repeated refinishing over time, the wood can become warped or dimpled.

 - Refinishing requires the use of toxic chemicals that release fumes long after the project ends.

-- Refinishing is labor intensive and time consuming.
+- Refinishing is labor intensive and time-consuming.

-Kitchen Magic prefers and recommends refacing because:
+Kitchen Magic prefers and recommends refacing

 - Refacing results in more than a cosmetic change.
-The refacing process, wood substrate and veneer actually help to reinforce the existing cabinet framework, possibly making it last even longer.
+The refacing process, wood substrate, and veneer actually help to reinforce the existing cabinet framework, possibly making it last even longer.

 - Refacing all the cabinets again isn’t required when a section becomes damaged.
 Instead, a cabinet refacer can often remove and replace the damaged section without leaving any sign of the repair.